The Most Important Number in America Is Learning Readiness at Age 4

 They will not be able to find jobs.
 Life is difficult without employment.

-The sad and extremely important truth is that we have done almost nothing as a nation in any intentional way in almost any settings to help each of our children from all of our groups be learning ready before age four when that ability and that capability are so important to their lives and to their personal education success or failure.
+The sad and extremely important truth is that we have done almost nothing as a nation in any intentional way in almost any settings to help each of our children from all of our groups be learning ready before age 4 when that ability and that capability are so important to their lives and to their personal education success or failure.

 We failed to work on those issues because we did not understand the basic biological processes that create learning ability in our children.
 Ignorance of key brain development processes for our children created those failures.